Eighteen Visions: Break-up (2007)

-A decade of inactivity / post-18v acts
+Post-breakup (2007–2017)

 Trevor Friedrich was hired by Eleven Seven recording artist Sixx:A.M. for the "Accidents Can Happen" video.
 He is now the drummer in the band Never Enough with Eighteen Visions' Keith Barney on guitar.
 He also drums for the industrial acts Imperative Reaction and Combichrist.

 He is currently the singer of The Witch Was Right.
 He also formed a band called Monkeys Are Machine Guns.
 Trevor was also the drummer for Suffer Well with Bleeding Through's Brandan Schieppati on vocals.

 Keith Barney also recently joined hardcore band Monument to Thieves.
 He also joined California hardcore band Love Thyne just before they officially disbanded.
 He is currently working as a graphic designer.

 Ken Floyd is currently working on a new wave band called Hi-Deaf.
 He was touring guitarist for Saosin in 2010.

 Mick Morris joined Hatebreed on tour, doing tech work.
 He also launched Dethless Clothing, held a popular weekly updated eBay store, and modeled for several clothing lines.
 Morris stated that he would be willing to have an Eighteen Visions reunion if the other members were willing to.
 This never came to fruition, however, as Morris died on June 3, 2013, almost four years before the actual reunion he wished for.

 Hart has been working with former Nixons frontman Zac Maloy on a project named Burn Halo.
 Maloy's previous collaborations include songwriting credits for Chris Daughtry and Bowling for Soup, among others.
 Keith Barney and Avenged Sevenfold lead guitarist Synyster Gates appear to have also contributed to the project, which has evolved from a solo project into a full band.
 Burn Halo signed to Island Records, but after the album was completed in early 2008, Island elected not to release Burn Halos debut, leaving Hart with the tough job of finding a new home for his project.
 Burn Halo's manager, Bret Bair, formed his own label through Warner Music Group, Rawkhead Rekords, to release the record.
 Burn Halo played their first ever live show, opening for Avenged Sevenfold on December 9, 2008, at Ram's Head Live in Baltimore, Maryland.
 The band released their debut record on March 31, 2009.
 It also released full-length albums in 2011 and 2015 before amicably parting ways with Hart who allowed the other members to use the band's name and the entire music catalog for live shows.